ProAir HFA (albuterol sulfate) prescription available online

 It's always important to follow the specific instructions on your prescription, as they can vary based on the formulation and dosage you are prescribed.

-If you are prescribed ProAir HFA, be sure to complete the full course of the ProAir HFA unless your doctor specifically tells you to stop.
+If you are prescribed ProAir HFA, be sure to take as directed unless your doctor specifically tells you to stop.
+ProAir HFA may not adequately treat your respiratory disorder if you don't use as directed.

 ProAir HFA uses